tripleadev/zsk-amnesty/README.md

 - react-hook-form

 ## How to develop?

+The development process is designed to be as simple to start as possible.
+The database is automatically created and maintained using Docker Compose, so you don't have to care about it while developing!

 Clone the repo and switch to the `dev` branch.
 You'll be checking out all the branches from the `dev` branch.